Seven Tips For A Kickass Trumpet Comeback (2025 Trumpet Year-in-Review)

-It’s the time of year again folks—-time to dig back through last year’s practice journals and share the best of what I’ve learned.
-This year, you’ll find something special.
+It’s the time of year again folks—-time to dig back through last year’s practice journals and share the best of what I’ve learned playing this beast of an instrument.

 Let’s go →

-This past year was a big one for me as a trumpet player as it marked a successful return to playing after suffering debilitating nerve damage and three years off the horn.
+This past year was a big one for me as a trumpet player.
+It marked a successful return to playing after suffering debilitating nerve damage and, subsequently, three years off the horn.

-I won’t get into the details here, but back around 2019/2020, I was playing a lot—-and not listening to my body.
-I burnt my chops out and more or less woke up one day unable to play.
+I won’t get into the details here, but back around 2019/2020, I was playing a lot.
+I was also misinterpreting the signals my body was giving me and burnt my chops out, waking up one stressful morning more or less unable to play.

-After a few years trying to rehab my embouchure, I decided playing wasn’t a positive part of my life anymore.
-I hung it up for three years and only this past April felt ready to bust it out of the kitchen cabinet.
+After a few years trying to rehabilitate my embouchure, I decided playing wasn’t a positive part of my life anymore.
+I hung it up for three years and only this past April felt ready to bust it out of the case and give it another go.

-Before doing so, I had a few expectations.
+Before playing my first note, I had a few expectations.
 For one, I thought I’d be rested—-that my embouchure would feel healthy and relaxed again after getting all screwed up.
 Second, I figured I’d be able to play a decent G in the staff with a good tone.

 I was wrong.

 The mouthpiece felt completely foreign on my face.
 For weeks, I was unable to hold a steady low C. Worse, playing hurt.
-I had a shooting pain in my upper lip—-just how it was when I quit.
-This was discouraging, to say the least.
+I had a shooting pain in my upper lip—-just how it was when I quit—-something I found discouraging, to say the least.

 Inconsistency is the Name of the Trumpet Game

 You cannot make your chops work.
 There is no exercise, routine, or warmup that will do the trick.
-To make the sounds you like, your chops have to figure out what they need to do on their own.
+To make the sounds you like, your body has to figure out what to do on its own.
 And sometimes, well, you’re going to have shitty days.

-With my own comeback, I started having decent days after a few months of playing.
+With my own comeback, I started having decent playing days after a few months.
 Days when my partner would say things like, “Hey, that actually sounded sort of good!”
-Hell, I was even beginning to think I stood a chance at being able to play this thing again.
-But just then, at my highest peak of elation, I’d get shot down.
+I was even beginning to think I stood a chance at being able to play this thing again.
+But wouldn’t you know it, right there at my highest highs, I’d get shot down again.

-The good days were followed by days of being barely able to play a note.
+The good days would be followed by many more of being barely able to play a note.
 Sometimes, it’d take a week before the chops responded well again.
 And when they did, if I pushed it just a little too hard, just a touch, just a smidge, I’d pay for it in spades.

-Through this process, however, I did begin to recognize one thing that encouraged me to keep going.
+Through this process, though, I did begin to recognize one thing that encouraged me to keep going.

-My bad days were getting slightly better.
-At the start, I’d have days where I couldn’t produce a clear low C. Then, another month or two or three later, the low C was always there—-it was the G in the staff that sucked.
+At the start, a rough couple days meant not being able to produce a clear low C. Then, another month or two or three later, the low C was always there; it was the G in the staff that sucked.
 A few months after that, it was the C above, and then the E, and so on.

 This is normal and to be expected.
-It can also be discouraging.
-So the key—-if there were such a thing—-is learning how to remain productive each on the good days and the bad.
+It can also be discouraging, so the key—-if there were such a thing—-is staying positive, focused, and learning how to remain productive on the good days and the bad.

-Here you go.
-If these tips don’t work miracles for you, give me a call or text at 979.373.8495.
+The following seven tips will help you do just that.
+If they don’t work miracles for you, give me a call or text at 979.373.8495.
 I’ll give you your money back and help you smelt your trumpet to make something more useful out of it.

 Tip #1: Pick a Daily